Dušan Lajović: 2021: Australian Open fourth round

-2022: Third consecutive ATP Cup
+2022: Third consecutive ATP Cup, Out of top 100

 Lajović started his 2022 season by representing Serbia at the ATP Cup as the No. 1 player after the withdrawal of Novak Djokovic.
 Serbia was in Group A alongside Norway, Chile, and Spain.
 He ended up losing to Casper Ruud, Cristian Garín via retirement, and Roberto Bautista Agut.
 Serbia ended up third in Group A. Seeded sixth at the Sydney Classic, he was defeated in the second round by American Maxime Cressy.
 At the Australian Open, he was eliminated in the second round by world No. 31 Carlos Alcaraz.

 Seeded fifth at the Argentina Open, Lajović was beaten in the second round by Argentinian Federico Coria.
 In Rio, he lost in the first round to Fernando Verdasco.
 At the Mexican Open, he was defeated in the second round by Tommy Paul.
 Playing at the Indian Wells Masters, he lost in the first round to Filip Krajinović.
 In Miami, he lost in the first round to Juan Manuel Cerúndolo.

 Lajović kicked off his clay-court season at the Monte-Carlo Masters.
 He lost his second-round match to Grigor Dimitrov.
 Competing at the Serbia Open in his country, he was defeated in the first round by qualifier Taro Daniel.
 At the Estoril Open, he lost in the first round to fifth seed and eventual finalist, Frances Tiafoe.
-The week of May 1st saw Lajović playing at the Madrid Open.
+In May, Lajović played at the Madrid Open.
 He stunned World No. 7 and fifth seed, Casper Ruud, in the second round.
-He fell in the third round to World No. 14 and 12th seed, Hubert Hurkacz.
+He fell in the third round to World No. 14 and twelfth seed, Hubert Hurkacz.
 Getting past qualifying at the Italian Open, he lost in the first round to Alex de Minaur.
 Ranked No. 64 at the French Open, he was defeated in the first round by Sebastián Báez.

 Seeded second at the Emilia-Romagna Open, an ATP Challenger event in Italy, Lajović reached the semifinals where he lost to Borna Ćorić.

 Lajović played only one tournament to prepare for Wimbledon.
 At the Mallorca Championships, he was ousted from the tournament in the first round by Daniel Altmaier.
-Ranked 64 at Wimbledon, he lost in the second round to Alexander Bublik.
+Ranked also No. 64 at Wimbledon, he lost in the second round to Alexander Bublik.

 Seeded second at the Salzburg Open, an ATP Challenger event in Austria, Lajović made it to the quarterfinals where he lost to sixth seed and eventual champion, Thiago Monteiro.

-He finished the year ranked outside of the top 100 at No. 102 on 21 November 2022, his lowest year-end ranking in 10 years.
+He left the top 100 at No. 102 on 21 November 2022, his lowest year-end ranking in 10 years.

 In December he won the 2022 Maia Challenger, his seventh at this level.

-2023: Three Golden Swing quarterfinals in Argentina, Rio and Chile Opens
+He finished the year ranked No. 80 on 5 December 2023.

+2023: Win over world No. 1 and second title, back to top 50, 100th clay win

 In January, Lajovic lost in three tight sets in the qualifying of ASB Classic to Christopher Eubanks.
 At the Australian Open, he lost in the first round in four sets against 20th seed Denis Shapovalov.